jentery/mdia360v2/essay.md

 ## Scenario

-Imagine a publication venue invites you to contribute an essay on a game and topic of your choice.
+Imagine that a publication venue invited you to submit an essay on a game and topic of your choice.
 The venue is open to a *video essay* (10-16 minutes) or *written essay* (1500-2500 words); either way, they want you to also include at least five minutes of *your own gameplay footage*.
 That way, the venue's audience has unique access to the game you select.

 Before you proceed, you should identify the publication venue by title.
 It should actually exist, and it should be active.
 Types of pertinent publication venues include academic journals, commercial or independent websites and magazines, and channels on video-sharing platforms.